GoncaloPascoal/els-proj/README.md

 - `instructions`: list of text instructions that specify how to extract the table.
   - **Possible Instructions:**
   - `columnInterval`:
-    - `lines`: list of file lines from which to extract the columns.
-The first line of a file is line 1.
+    - `lines`: file lines from which to extract the columns.
+These can be specified as single lines (`12`) or line intervals (`[15, 20]`) The first line of a file is line 1.
-    - `columnIntervals`: column names and corresponding position in the extracted line.
+    - `columnIntervals`: mapping of column names to their position in the extracted line.
+For example, the interval `[5, 20]` specifies that the value for that column spans file columns 5 through 20.
 The first column of a line is column 1.
     - `stripWhitespace` (optional): whether or not the whitespace surrounding the extracted information should be removed.
 Defaults to `true`.
   - `regexLineDelimiter`:
     - `linePatterns`: RegEx patterns corresponding to the beginning of the lines containing the data to extract.